ConsumerDataStandardsAustralia/standards-maintenance/reviews/2021-05/analysis/analysis-fapi-part1-20210614.md

 > 10. shall verify that the scope received in the token response is either an exact match, or contains a subset of the scope sent in the authorization request; and
 > 11. shall only use Authorization Server metadata obtained from the metadata document published by the Authorization Server at its well known endpoint as defined in OIDD or RFC8414.

-- 5.2.3 (10): Requires token response scope list to be validated as a subset or equal to the scopes requested in the authorisation request
+- &sect; 5.2.3 (10): Requires token response scope list to be validated as a subset or equal to the scopes requested in the authorisation request

 **Note:** Although this now requires clients to explicitly validate the scopes returned 5.2.2 (15) essentially overrides this from the perspective that the CDR uses token responses in the back channel that integrity protected.
 In this situation, ADR clients would not receive a list of scopes and this leaves consent in a somewhat ambigous state.
 There is also clearly an onus on the DH to only grant the client the scopes that it supports and not additional scopes it doesn't support.
 With the phasing of obligations in the ecosystem creates something of an undefined behaviour.